freds-dev/ML4IM/README.md

 7. **Generate Summary Statistics**: For each experiment, the script calculates and prints the mean, maximum, minimum, and median values of the selected metric (`metrics.mAP50.95.B.`).

-This script allows for an analysis of the performance of different experiments based on the `metrics.mAP50.95.B.` metric, providing summary statistics for each experiment.

 #### `plot_fitness.R`
-The script you provided performs the following tasks:
+The script performs the following tasks:

 1. **Set Directory and List Files**: It sets the directory containing the CSV files and lists all files in that directory.